Mister Sinister: 2000s

 Apocalypse gathers the Twelve, now revealed to be twelve powerful mutants he can use to ascend to a god-like state of power, with Nate Grey acting as a new host.
 After this plan fails, Sinister takes on the appearance of an elderly man, "Dr. Essex", and visits the High Evolutionary.
 He influences the powerful geneticist to use his advanced space station to remove the powers of all mutants on Earth, causing widespread injury and several deaths, including most of the community of evolved mutants known as the Neo.
 Sinister then reveals his true nature and takes over the High Evolutionary's satellite, intending to use it to alter the genetics of people at his discretion, making Earth a giant lab where he could create the ultimate race of superhumans.
 Sinister's plan is then stopped by the X-Men, who restore mutant powers to all of those with the X-gene.
 The surviving Neo then hunt Sinister to avenge their fallen members, killing 17 clone doppelgangers.
 Sinister later resurfaces as Dr. Robert Windsor, experimenting on mutants again, with Scalphunter acting as his bodyguard.
 Later on, an encounter with Colossus and the hero's brother Mikhail Rasputin reveals that Sinister's powers are weakening and he is becoming desperate to find a way to restore them.

-Due to the event known as M-Day, most mutants lose their powers overnight and it seems there are no new mutant births occurring on Earth.
-Later on, a mutant named Joe Buggs is murdered by a mysterious mutant hunter.
-His friend Ed seeks the X-Men for help, claiming the killer is Kraven the Hunter (believed dead at the time).
-The X-Men consult with Spider-Man, Kraven's greatest enemy, and the heroes discover the true killer is Sinister's later creation, Xraven, a telepathic hunter.
-Realizing Xraven believes he is Sinister's "favorite son," Cyclops invites the hunter to read his own mind.
-Seeing Cyclops' memories of Sinister's obsession with him and learning the scientists treats all of his soldiers and creations like pawns, Xraven flees but takes DNA samples of the X-Men Shadowcat, Colossus, Nightcrawler, and Wolverine.
-Later, Mister Sinister tells Xraven he plans to create a new generation of mutants through cloning.
-Realizing Sinister will enslave these mutants, Xraven destroys the samples and causes the destruction of Sinister's lab and hideout.
-Sinister survives, but Xraven's fate is unknown.
-During the storyline Blinded by the Light, Sinister sends the Marauders and Acolytes to murder all those who have knowledge of the future.

-Some time later, the first new mutant since M-Day is born.
-Sinister sends agents to kidnap the child in the storyline "X-Men: Messiah Complex."
-Later, Sinister (whose powers are still weakened) is confronted by Mystique, who presses the villain's face against an unconscious Rogue.
-Rogue's energy absorption abilities are amplified at the time, causing her skin-to-skin contact with Sinister to kill the villain almost instantaneously.